San Gimignano and Siena Guided Tour

 Two of the most iconic locations outside of Florence are included in the San Gimignano and Siena guided tour.

-The tour begins with a drive into the Tuscan countryside outside of Florence where you can admire the hills, vineyards and olive groves of Chianti.
+The tour begins with a drive on a private 9 seats van with NCC license into the Tuscan countryside outside of Florence where you can admire the hills, vineyards and olive groves of Chianti.